Oahu Dining & Local Food

 Hawaii Magazine readers voted this the best poke in the state.

 Another great Oahu poke option is Fresh Catch.
-Featured on TV multiple times, including being visited by Guy Fieri, this is truly a legendary spot.
-The poke is delicious, thanks to renowned head chef Reno Henriques.
+This legendary spot has been featured on TV multiple times, including being visited by Guy Fieri.
+Thanks to renowned head chef Reno Henriques, the poke is delicious.

 Shave Ice on Oahu